zentrocdot/sd-webui-aspect_ratios-dd/README.md

 ## Motivation

-<p align="justify">The <i>Aspect Ratio</i> plays a crucial role when dealing with images.
-This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.</p>
+<p align="justify">The <i>aspect ratio</i> plays a crucial role when dealing with images.
+This statement is correct in relation to the paintings of the middle ages, pictures by photographers and in AI image creation as well.</p>

-<p align="justify">While using AUTOMATIC1111 I missed a tool selecting the common <i>Aspect Ratios</i>.
+<p align="justify">While using AUTOMATIC1111 I missed a tool selecting the common <i>aspect ratios</i>.
 The tools I found did not fulfil my needs.
-This Extension is the attempt to provide a quick access to suitable <i>Aspect Ratios</i>.</p>
+This <i>Extension</i> is the attempt to provide a quick access to suitable <i>aspect ratios</i>.</p>

 ## Goal